ColeGendelman/BrazeTakeHomeAssignment/README.md

 Assuming the new user has already been identified

 Endpoint --> https://rest.iad-01.braze.com/users/track
-becase you should Use the **POST** method on the /users/track endpoint Use this endpoint to record Custom events, Purchases, and update user profile attributes."
+becase you should use the **POST** method on the /users/track endpoint "to record Custom events, Purchases, and update user profile attributes."

 Braze automatically creates a new user profile if the **external_id** does not exist and there is no **_update_existing_only** key with a value of **true**